MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ### Dossier.getDossierInstanceId()

-After calling `microstrategy.dossier.create(props)` to embed a dossier and get a `Dossier` object, you can use `Dossier.getDossierInstanceId()` to get the embedded dossier's instance id.
+After calling `microstrategy.dossier.create(props)` to embed a dashboard and get a `Dossier` object, you can use `Dossier.getDossierInstanceId()` to get the embedded dashboard's instance id.

 #### Return value

-This method returns a promise, which is resolved to the dossier instance id.
+This method returns a promise, which is resolved to the dashboard instance id.
 An example is as below:

 #### Sample